waimea-takinredharding/waimea-takinredharding/README.md

 ## Kept you waiting, huh?

-I am currently a a student at Waimea College.
+I am currently a student at Waimea College.

 I have beginner experience in Python and Kotlin coding.